Skip to content

 2. Kryo 5.6.2 Serialization: Map entries and keys are serialized via Kryo’s high-performance binary format with object pooling to minimize GC pressure.

-3. Pipelining: Multiple commands can be flushed rapidly on the same connection (batch size configurable, default 100), reducing round-trip latency by 10–100x.
+3. Pipelining: Multiple commands can be flushed rapidly on the same connection (batch size configurable, default 100), significantly reducing round-trip latency.

 Networking logic is separated via specialized execution arenas: